Oni4i/coursework-tourist-agency/README.md

-## This is simple CRUD coursework for university on Symfony 5.
+## This is simple CRUD coursework for university on Symfony 5 (Still improving).

 ### Stack: